EKCO: World War II

 Before the start of the Second World War, the Government decided to disperse certain production to locations away from obvious bombing targets.
 This led to a shadow factory at Cowbridge House, Malmesbury, Wiltshire, being established by Ekco.
 This was followed by other shadow factories at Aylesbury, Woking, Preston, and Rutherglen.
 The wartime headquarters of Ekco was based at Aston Clinton House in Buckinghamshire.
 Following the outbreak of war, the Southend-on-Sea factory was evacuated apart from the bakelite moulding shop whose large moulding presses could not be moved easily.
 Less than a year later, the empty factory was re-equipped to make wiring looms for aircraft such as the Avro Lancaster.

 Malmesbury specialised in the top-secret development and production of the new radar systems as part of the "Western Development Unit".
 Radar equipment produced at Malmesbury during the war included the AI Mk.
 IV and AI Mk.
 VIII air interception radars, and the ASV Mk.
 II air to surface vessel radar.

 In addition to radar equipment, Ekco also manufactured the ubiquitous R1155 and T1154 aircraft radios at its Aylesbury shadow factory.
 Ekco carried out extensive development work on both units before putting them into production, significantly improving on the original Marconi design.
 The R1155 and T1154 were also produced by Marconi, Plessey, and EMI.
 The company also manufactured the Wireless Set No. 19 tank radio at Woking.
 It was a Pye designed set made by several other British and American companies.
 In 1942, Ekco began production of its Wireless Set No. 46 portable man-pack radio, and large numbers of these were made at the company's Woking and Southend-on-Sea factories.

-Post war history
+In 1943, Sir Stafford Cripps, then minister of aircraft production, described Ekco as "one of the best, if not the best, units in the country producing wireless apparatus".

-It is estimated that by 1945 EKCO had over 8,000 people working for it across various sites making mains and portable TVs, mains and portable radios, radiograms, tape recorders, car radios, electric heaters, thermovent heaters, electric blankets, plastic toilet seats, various plastic utensils, plastic bathroom fittings and 'Superbath' baby-baths.
-It was at one of those sites in Malmesbury, Wiltshire that in 1948 production of the 'Thermotube' tubular heaters started.
+Post-war

+It is estimated that by 1945 EKCO had over 8,000 people working for it across various sites making mains and portable TVs, mains and portable radios, radiograms, tape recorders, car radios, electric heaters, and electric blankets.
 In 1947, the company introduced the Wireless Set No. 88 VHF man-pack transceiver for use by the British Army.

 Ekco bought the Dynatron business in 1954 and the Ferranti brown goods brand in 1957 (though not Ferranti's heavy industries, defence electronics or meter businesses).
+The company also had a component subsidiary, Egen Electrics, on Canvey Island.